uzaymacar/transformer-from-scratch/README.md

 pip install -r requirements.txt
 ```

-2. Change the parameters in `main.py` to your liking (more on that below).
+2. Change the parameters in `main.py` to your liking (more on that below)

-3. Run `python main.py` to train the model and observe generated samples from the model.
+3. Run `python main.py` to train the model and observe generated samples from the model

 ## Configuration